 “We have already initiated a number of activities related to project follow-up.
 We will also assess necessary adjustments to our supervisory strategy and organisation in order to contribute to better project execution and improved safety.”

-- Utredning av feltutbyggingsprosjekter på norsk sokkel – valg av to tilleggsprosjekt (selection of two additional projects)
+- Utredning av feltutbyggingsprosjekter på norsk sokkel – valg av to tilleggsprosjekt (selection of two additional projects, in Norwegian only)